Last updated: 2026-04-27

 What is FMO agent recruitment outreach and how does CFG handle it?

-How does CFG handle multi-carrier appointments for broker agents?
+How does CFG handle multi-carrier routing for broker fronter calls?

 How early should brokers and FMOs contract for AEP 2026?